bmo00/neptunoplus-status/README.md

 > [!WARNING]
-> This is a work in progress.
-Content is subject to change and updates are ongoing.
+> Please note: This is a work in progress.
+Content is subject to change, and updates are ongoing.

-# Neptuno Plus status
+# neptUNO+ status

 > [!NOTE]
-> Core database used is primarily based on those available for *MiSTer*.
+> The core database used is primarily based on those available for *MiSTer*.
 >
 > Reports are generated automatically.